hungngodev/NEFAC-CHATBOT/crawler/README.md

 # NEFAC Document Crawler - Complete Package

-A comprehensive, self-contained crawler that archives ALL content from the New England First Amendment Coalition (NEFAC) website, including documents, images, blog posts, and web pages.
+A comprehensive, self-contained crawler that archives ALL content from the New England First Amendment Coalition (NEFAC) website, including documents, images, blog posts, web pages, and YouTube videos.

 ## 🚀 Features